magento/devdocs/guides/v2.0/config-guide/varnish/config-varnish.md

 		}

 ## Troubleshooting 503 (Service Unavailable) errors {#varnish-503}
-If the length of cache tags used by Magento exceed Varnish's default of 8192 errors, you can see HTTP 503 (Service Unavailable) errors in the browser.
-The errors might display simiar to the following:
+If the length of cache tags used by Magento exceed Varnish's default of 8192 bytes, you can see HTTP 503 (Service Unavailable) errors in the browser.
+The errors might display similar to the following:

 	Error 503 Backend fetch failed
 	Backend fetch failed